Phileosopher/commonplace/reality.md

 Also, since most people are [terrified](mind-feelings-fear.md) of the [consequences](results.md) of reality in its rawest form, so their [habitual mode of thinking](habits.md) will subconsciously [alter their views](image-distortion.md) to fit more easily with what they knew *before* the new discovery.
 In this case, they find more [usefulness](purpose.md) in their past perception of reality than in the updated information they're witnessing.

 The only cure for a defective understanding is [love](people-love.md), both from the conveyor (to expedite the change through gentleness) and by the receiver (to [forgive and release](mind-feelings-happiness-stress.md)).

+APPLICATION: Whether we can or can't know reality doesn't really matter.
+It's very consistent either way.
+Even if we're really in some *dream*, we can find [meaning](meaning.md) through doing the best with that dream's rules, and living [the good life](goodlife.md) requires more [performance](purpose.md) than concerning ourselves with what may or may not exist.